tnakatani/cs6601_assignment_2/README.md

 conda activate ai_env
 ```

-In case you use a different name, to list of all environments you have on your machine you can run `conda env list`.
+In case you used a different environment name, to list of all environments you have on your machine you can run `conda env list`.

 Install additional package that will be used to for visualising the game board.